Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 07 Formal Report.md

 	- We also saw how the constraint file affects the number of LUTs and FFs, as seen in Figure 5.
 - The valid bit is necessary to verify that we have any input versus no input.
 We saw the importance of this validity bit in the truth table shown in the `07B-handout`.
 We saw this valid bit in action in Figures 1, 2, 3, in the LED all the way at the left.
 #### Part C
+- Figure 6 shows the schematic
 - The LATCH at the very right of Figure 6 was a mistake, and should not have been there.
 - The functionality of the the MUX-based priority encoder is the exact same as the gate-based priority encoder.
 - Gate-based priority encoders are cheaper in terms of LUTs, as we can see from Figures 5 and 7.
 Gate-based uses 1 more LUT than MUX-based.
 #### Part D
 - In Figure 11, we can see the 4 input OR gates on the left that are our friends.

-- *As discussed in the lecture, as the input width for a priority encoder grows, it rapidly becomes extremely difficult to find its boolean equations and implement it at the gate level.*
-	- *How does the two-level hardware structure help mitigate the problem of rapid growth in hardware complexity with input size?*
+These are an important part of the two-level structure of this priority encoder, which helps mitigate the exponential growth of priority encoders when they get more and more inputs.
 - One-level hardware can easily become massive without being divided and split up into multiple parts.
-Since priority encoders get exponentially larger,
+Since priority encoders get exponentially larger, we can think of the levels of hardware as making the hardware logarithmically smaller.
-	- *What size do you think the component encoders should be for a 64:6 two-level priority encoder?
-What about a 32:5 2LPE?*
 - For a 64:6 two-level priority encoder, the coarse encoder would be a 32:5 priority encoder and the fine encoder would be a 16:4 priority encoder.
 For a 32:5 two-level priority encoder, the coarse encoder would be a 16:4 priority encoder and the fine encoder would be a 8:3 priority encoder.
-	- *Do you think there is a better way to structure the encoder than the two-level hardware structure introduced in this lab?
-There is no wrong answer, but be sure to explain your reasoning.*
-		- **insert answer here**
+- A four-level hardware structure instead of the two-level hardware structure show in this lab could be used to mitigate the exponential growth of priority encoders four-fold.
+As discussed earlier, the levels of hardware can reduce our hardware logarithmically, up to a certain point.
+I think 8-level could introduce problems that cause it to be more complex.
+A four-level would likely be a good middle ground.
 ### Conclusion
 We covered deriving boolean equations from truth tables and K-Maps and transforming boolean equations to both Sum of Product and Product of Sum with `NAND` / `NOR` gates.
 Afterwards, in Part B, we worked more with Vivado and VHDL and practicing using the FPGA board for development and testing.
 We saw implementations of priority encoders in Vivado, including a gate-based 8:3 priority encoder, a multiplexer-based 8:3 priority encoder, and a two-level 16:4 priority encoder.